hrr47-sdc8-webber/similar-restaurants-service/README.md

 ## Usage
 > Example URL: http://localhost:3004/2/

+IMPORTANT: Before running the server, you will need to initialize and seed the database!
+Please see all information related to data generation below!

-To initialize the page, in two separate terminal windows:
+Once your database is seeded and up and running, to initialize the page, run the following in two separate terminal windows:

 ```sh
 npm start
 npm run build
 ```

+Direct your browser to http://localhost:3004/:id/, replacing :id with any desired location ID between 1 and 10000000.
 The module will not render unless there are at least two similar restaurants.

 ## API